cloudfoundry/loggregator-release/docs/using_separate_release.md

 You need a CF deployment.
 From that deployment you need the following:
 - ETCD IPs to use to retrieve doppler IPs

 You need a service being deployed by bosh.
-You will modify the deployment manifest to pull in the loggregator bosh release, and then deploy the Metron agent from that release in your service deployment.
+You will modify the deployment manifest to pull in the Loggregator bosh release, and then deploy the Metron agent from that release in your service deployment.

 #Steps